danschmidt5189/lbrs-twirl/README.md

 ## NOTE

 Both Redis (on RedisToGo) and Twitter are subject to rate limiting.
-If you receive a "Woops..." error, it's very likely that.
-The application log can confirm the exact cause.
+If you receive a "Woops..." error, rate limiting is the most likely cause.
+The application log can be used to confirm that.